Retrieves the latest entry by timestamp for a given key or combination of keys, for scenarios where multiple time series are stored in the same table.

 You can also write this query with the old syntax:

-LATEST BY syntax is considered deprecated.
+LATEST BY syntax is deprecated and will be removed soon.
 While it's still supported

 by the database, you should use the new